infinitymdm/.dev/content/about.md

 - I was once hospitalized in a game of Duck Duck Goose
 - My favorite video game series is Xenoblade Chronicles
 - I can fit 18 grapes in my mouth at once

+## Got a question?

+If you have any questions or concerns for me, feel free to [send me an email](mailto:me@infinitymdm.dev).
+(I won't be offended if you point out my typos, promise.)